universitytheater/utheater.github.io/_bylaws/02_bylaws_ut_main.md

 ### A. Duties and Responsibilities

-1. As the governing body of University Theater, the UT Committee represents the UT community’s interests to the UT/TAPS Professional Staff and to the University at large.
+1. As the governing body of University Theater, the UT Committee represents the UT community’s interests to the TAPS Production Staff and to the University at large.
 The students on Committee maintain artistic control of University Theater, scheduling its productions and encouraging the creative development of the community.
 2. Individual Committee members should be committed to the overall improvement of the organization and its ability to provide opportunities to those who participate in theater at the University of Chicago.
 Although elected members often play important roles in other aspects of UT and its productions, they must remain committed first and foremost to fulfilling their duties as Committee members.
 These duties and responsibilities include but are not limited to:
   * Representing the UT community;
   * Publicly supporting both the Committee’s decisions and the theater projects of every member of the UT community;